We have placed all of our spring puppies in new homes.

 Ankeny, Iowa 50023

 We use Jagdterriers for blood tracking wounded hogs on our hog hunts in Texas.
 These little dogs have a keen nose and a high prey drive.
 They hunt.
 Our experience is that if the hog is dead we will find it.
 If the hog is not mortally wounded these dogs are quite capable bay dogs and will frequently bay up wounded hogs that can be retrieved.
 Our Jagdterriers are out of Croatian and Serbian Import bloodlines with European FCI registration.
 FCI registry import dogs are co-registered in the United Kennel Club and puppies from these dogs also register in the UKC.
-Jagdterrier breedings usually planned for fall season.
+Jagdterrier breedings usually planned for spring and fall seasons.
 Our puppies are whelped and raised in our home.

 Primary Lens Luxation